 In accordance with the Energy Efficient Building Act, the Capital Development Board (CDB) is required to review and adopt the most current version of the International Energy Conservation Code (IECC) within one year of its publication date.
 The Code will then become effective in Illinois within 6 months following its adoption by the CDB.
 The CDB, in conjunction with the Illinois Environmental Protection Agency and the Illinois Energy Conservation Advisory Council, initiates the cycle for the Illinois Energy Conservation Code to be updated every three years.

 The 2018 Illinois Energy Conservation Code can be accessed here:

 Effective date of 2018 IECC for City of Chicago: June 1, 2019

 For permit applications started on or after June 1, 2019, the Chicago Energy Conservation Code (Title 14N of the Municipal Code), based on the 2018 edition of the International Energy Conservation Code applies.
 Solar requirements for roof coverings are still applicable and can be found in Section 1515 of the Chicago Building Code (Title 14B).
 For more details on the Chicago Energy Conservation Code and required Energy Conservation Compliance Statement, please visit the Department of Buildings, City of Chicago website.

-The current Illinois Energy Code (until July 1, 2019) is based on the 2015 IECC, with Illinois amendments
+The former Illinois Energy Code (until July 1, 2019) was based on the 2015 IECC, with Illinois amendments

 The CDB, in conjunction with the Department of Commerce & Economic Opportunity (DCEO), updated the 2012 IECC to the 2015 IECC, and the 2015 IECC, with Illinois Amendments, became law in the State of Illinois on January 1, 2016.